Leave Fireworks to the Professionals

 Fireworks and sparklers are not safe, especially around children.
 Sparklers burn at temperatures of over 1,800° Fahrenheit.
 This is hotter than the melting point of aluminum!
 Children suffer some of the most severe burn injuries caused by sparklers.

-The U.S. Consumer Product Safety Commission said, “there were an estimated 1,600 emergency department-treated injuries associated with firecrackers and 900 with sparklers” in 2020.
+The U.S. Consumer Product Safety Commission reported that “there were an estimated 1,600 emergency department-treated injuries associated with firecrackers and 900 with sparklers” in 2020.
 This accounted for almost 10% of all fireworks-related injuries that year.
 Of those 900 injuries from sparklers, 44% were to children under the age of 5.

 In addition to causing injuries, sparklers are hot enough to cause fires -- even after they've been extinguished.
 In 2022, the unsafe disposal of sparklers caused a three-alarm fire in Dracut that displaced nine people.